Frequently Asked Questions

 What is Functional Medicine? +

 Functional Medicine is a systems based approach to healthcare, that focuses on the individual and not their symptoms.
 I gather information from your health, diet and lifestyle, and piece together a puzzle to help reveal the root cause of your ailments.
-As part of my toolkit, I may also use Functional Lab Testing to help uncover valuable information about a your health, such as their gut bacteria composition or their digestive function.
+As part of my toolkit, I may also use Functional Lab Testing to help uncover valuable information about your health, such as your gut bacteria composition, your digestive function, your hormone balance or your genetics.
 From then onwards, I will produce a comprehensive health programme to help you find relief from your symptoms.

 Click here to find out more about lab testing.